Supporting People with Brain Injury through Certified Community Behavioral Health Clinics

 This document discusses Certified Community Behavioral Health Clinics (CCBHCs) and how they can support individuals with brain injuries.

-• CCBHCs are clinics that provide a wide array of mental health and substance use services to anyone, regardless of their diagnosis or insurance status.
+• CCBHCs are clinics that provide a wide array of behavioral health and substance use services to anyone, regardless of their diagnosis or whether or not they are insured.

-• These clinics offer nine core services, including crisis services, outpatient mental health and substance use services, and community-based mental health care for veterans.
+• These clinics offer nine core services, including crisis services, outpatient behavioral health and substance use services, and community-based behavioral health care for veterans.

-• CCBHCs are funded by the Centers for Medicare and Medicaid Services (CMS) and the Substance Abuse and Mental Health Services Administration (SAMHSA).
+• CCBHCs are funded by the Centers for Medicare and Medicaid Services (CMS) and the Substance Abuse and MH Services Administration (SAMHSA).

 • There are over 500 CCBHCs and CCBHC grantees in 46 states, the District of Columbia, and Puerto Rico.

-• The document emphasizes the significant overlap between mental and behavioral health challenges and brain injury, highlighting the importance of CCBHCs in providing support for this population.
+• The document emphasizes the significant overlap between behavioral health challenges and brain injury, highlighting the importance of CCBHCs in providing support for this population.

 The document also provides guidance on: